clairemanthey/space_website/README.md

 ## Overview

 ### The challenge
 To create a multipage website as close to the design files as possible.
-The finished website should be responsive enabling the user to view the optimal layout on their device’s screen size.
-All interactive elements will have hover states on each page and toggle between the tabs on each page to view new information.
+The finished website should be responsive enabling the user to view the optimal layout on their device.
+The interactive elements will have hover states, and the user will be able to toggle between tabs on each page.

 ### Screenshot
 ![My Image](space_tourism_desktop.png)